TigerClips1/ps4linux_disk_image_builder/README.md

 arch drivers by nazky can be found here https://github.com/Hakkuraifu/PS4Linux-ArchDrivers

-that's it there may be alot of spelling error in here but i will fix that  in a later update
+that's it there may be alot of spelling errors in here but i will fix that  in a later update

 also for to get bluetooth to work /wifi for some ps4 downlaods this kernel to fix that https://ps4linux.com/s/rxzab

 Thankes for reading and hope this help make ps4 hdd .img file this is still a work in progress so you msay need to test any error you get in the script let me know to i can fix it. this is really the only way i can think  when making hdd .img file